 To identify relevance, you can use the below tools:

 Google Trends provide trends, data, and visualization for any keyword.
 Google Trends uses time and region to separate the search terms.
 It also allows you to identify related keywords and queries.

 Google Ngram, unlike Google trends, searches google books database to find keyword and phrases in a corpus of books.
 For instance, if you were to decide between writing an article on either machine learning or artificial intelligence.
 A search for the terms in Ngram would have shown a huge spike in interest between 1960 to 2015 for artificial intelligence.

 Use Answer The Public to find all the questions that the users are asking for any given keyword or phrase.
 If you are into creating help content, you can use the tool to identify new opportunities for content creation.

 Uber Suggests helps you to find new keywords and phrases.
 You can filter the keywords and also check the relevance using google trends data on the tool.

 Easy Wins, Long-Term Wins

-A good keyword strategy needs to have a healthy mix of head terms and long tail keywords.
+A good keyword strategy needs to have a healthy mix of head terms and long-tail keywords.
 Head terms include generic keywords or phrases that are shorter in length.
-Head terms are more frequently searched which also make them more competitive.
+Head terms are more frequently searched which also makes them more competitive.
 Long terms keywords tend to be more specific and comprises of phrases which include 3 or more words.